Using product keys with Office 365, Office 2016, or Office 2013

 Note: If you bought a new, unused Office 365 product key card to renew an Office 365 subscription or to buy your trial, you can enter that product key if Office prompts you for it.
 You can also enter the product key at www.office.com/setup.

-There are a few exceptions where you'll need a product key if Office prompts you for one:
+There are a few exceptions where you'll need to do something other than sign in.

 If you bought a DVD or USB drive through your employer's Home Use Program (HUP), you'll need your product key to install Office on a PC.
 To locate your product key online, see Find your HUP product key.

 If you're using a volume license version of Office Professional Plus at work, you'll need to contact your admin for a product key.

 If you see a yellow or red banner in an Office app that says SUBSCRIPTION EXPIRED, you must renew your Office 365 subscription to keep using Office.
 For help, see Renew Office 365 for home.